Make the best oven roasted whole chicken when you learn my simple tips and tricks for bold flavor, juicy meat, and crispy, golden skin!

 One bite of this roasted whole chicken, and you’ll be wondering where the recipe has been all your life!
 Here’s what you’ll need to do:

 • Prepare the rub.
 Form a paste with the minced garlic and salt by mashing it together on a cutting board.
 It might get a little messy, but it’s totally worth it!
-Combine the paste in a small bowl with 1 tablespoon of lemon juice, lemon zest, Italian seasoning, and black pepper.
+Combine the paste in a small bowl with 1 tablespoon of lemon juice, lemon zest, olive oil, Italian seasoning, and black pepper.

 • Dry the chicken.
 Use paper towels to pat the chicken dry inside and out, removing as much moisture as you possibly can.
 Don’t be afraid to get up close and personal with the chicken!
 Removing moisture helps achieve that beautiful, golden, crispy skin.